nicknguyen-cs/sample-apps/README.md

 ## Reset Localization

 Users can go to the sidebar and click a button that will reset an entry back to an empty slate.
 Easy to start a new localization from scratch.
+Users will need to refresh the page to see the empty updated entry.

 #### Demo
 ![My Image](public/gifs/reset-locale.gif)